Fandroid745/HAL-neuralChef-SyntaxSquad/README.md

 - **Backend:** Flask (Python) - Serving up delicious APIs and handling the AI magic.
 - **Frontend:** HTML, CSS, and JavaScript - A delightful and responsive user experience.
 - **AI Engine:** Llama 3 - The brains behind the culinary brilliance, generating unique and tasty recipes.
-- **Database:** SQLite - Persistently storing your cherished culinary creations.
+- **Database:** flask_sqlalchemy - Persistently storing your cherished culinary creations.

 ---

 ## Features that will make you say "Bon Appétit!" 😋

 - **AI-Powered Recipe Generation:** Simply tell NeuralChef what you're in the mood for or provide some ingredients, and watch as Llama 3 crafts mouthwatering recipes tailored to your tastes.
 Specify dietary restrictions, cuisine preferences, and even desired cooking time!
 - **Recipe Management:** Save your generated recipes to your personal collection.
-Organize them, rate them, and even add your own notes.
 Never lose a favorite recipe again!
 - **Intuitive Interface:** A user-friendly design makes navigating and utilizing NeuralChef a breeze.
 No culinary degree required!
-- **Responsive Design:** Access NeuralChef from any device, whether it's your desktop, tablet, or smartphone.
-Cooking on the go?
-We've got you covered!
-- **Ingredient Sharing:** Share extra ingredients with nearby users to reduce food waste and build a community of food lovers.
+- **Advanced AI Customization:** Fine-tune the recipe generation process with more granular control over ingredients, flavors, and dietary needs.

 ---